spdx/spdx-spec/chapters/SPDX-Lite.md

 Package Comment can be used to describe additional details, such as compiling options, where a license may change with a different compiling option.

+External Reference field can be used to express correlated external resources information such as security CPE strings as described in Annex F of SPDX spec.

 The Other License information section (License Identifier, Extracted Text, License Name and License Comment) is used for exchanging license information for licenses that are not on the [SPDX License List](https://spdx.org/licenses).

 ## G.3 Table of SPDX Lite fields <a name="G.3"></a>